xIKRATOSx/valor/docs/faq.md

 // Syntax
 conn.sendButton(
-      jid, // jid of the user to send the message to text, // text to send
+      jid, // jid of the user to send the message to header, // text to send
       foooter, // footer to send
       buffer, // buffer to send (optional), if you want to send button image, location, etc buttons, // buttons to send, example [['text1', 'id1'], ['text2', 'id2']]